ruuda/blog/posts/adding-unpack-to-rcl.md

 Unpack solves these problems with a single mechanism.
 It makes RCL more coherent,
 and more pleasant to read.
-For a long time it was clear to me that RCL needed unpack.
+For a long time it was clear to me that RCL needed unpack, but it took me some time to work out the details.
-Why did it take so long to add?

 ## Meet Set, the troublemaker